 In the Google Cloud Console, go to the IAM page.

 Specify a user, Google Group, or domain.

 Select a Support role.
-For best security practices, we strongly recommend giving the member the least amount of privilege needed.
+For best security practices, we strongly recommend giving the principal the least amount of privilege needed.

 Understand how to manage support cases in the Google Cloud Console.